 She was dazzling, lithe and smooth as she ducked and rolled and stabbed and slashed, her sword whipping about her small frame as her opponents held their wounds to stop the bleeding.
 None of them would die, of course.
 It wasn't in her nature to kill.
 Vyse couldn't recall if she had ever actually dealt a death blow - not that he had a problem with her not having killed anyone.
 It was, in fact, this hesitance to do harm that drew him to her in the first place.
-This quiet, gentle innocence with blue eyes that sparkled with a mixture of apprehension and delight at a world where everything was new.
+This quiet, gentle innocence with green eyes that sparkled with a mixture of apprehension and delight at a world where everything was new.
 It was she who fed the flames of his explorer's spirit, she who still had so much to see...

 At last she stopped, pointing her blade at the throat of the Yafutoman captain who had beset their ship, an act of arrogance he surely now regretted.
 The captain jerked backward, landing on his back, hands held in the air.